Version Control with Git¶

 Markdown files are plain text files.
 Even though Markdown has a range of features (such as acting as an extension of HTML), we can stick to the basics:

-• # creates Level 1 Headings (usually the page title).
+creates Level 1 Headings (usually the page title).##

-• ## creates Level 2 Headings (usually the different sections in the page).
+creates Level 2 Headings (usually the different sections in the page).- Subsequent Heading levels can be created with

-• Backticks (``) create mono-spaced text, useful for formatting code.
+mono-spaced text, useful for formatting code.

-• ** Bold text is written with double-asterisks. **
+- ** Bold text is written with double-asterisks. **

-• *Italics is written with a single-asterisk.*
+- *Italics is written with a single-asterisk.*

 Add the following content:

-If you type in git status and see what it shows:
+If you type in git status

 On branch main